-DAMAN DISTRICT, Kandahar Province—Sitting on the floor of the mosque in Mohmand village, Atta Mohammad, 52, Malek (chief) of the village, says that he is pleased that the lives of district residents have improved.
+DAMAN DISTRICT, Kandahar Province—Sitting on the floor of the mosque in his village, Atta says that he is pleased that the lives of district residents have improved.
 They no longer face risky road conditions caused by the heavy rains that signal the start of spring in Kandahar province.

-The cause of the Malek’s satisfaction is the paved four-kilometer (km) main road connecting three villages in the district to the Kandahar–Kabul Highway.
+The cause of Atta's satisfaction is the paved four-kilometer (km) main road connecting three villages in the district to the Kandahar–Kabul Highway.

-Mohammad realized that they could not reach a doctor quickly because of poor road access.
-The hospital was about an hour away by car and the taxi fare would have been prohibitive at 1,000 afghanis *(about $12), a cost out of reach for many rural families in Daman, says Mohammad.
+Atta realized that they could not reach a doctor quickly because of poor road access.
+The hospital was about an hour away by car and the taxi fare would have been prohibitive at 1,000 afghanis *(about $12), a cost out of reach for many rural families in Daman, says Atta.

 Although his relative recovered, women and children would not have survived the road under those conditions, he says.
 The Daman CDC then proposed a road rehabilitation project, which began in late 2016 and finished in June 2017, to ARAP for approval.
 It was carried out to international safety and quality standards.